-In addition to lectures, our degrees in Geology involve extensive fieldwork, practical work and tutorials.
+In addition to lectures, our degrees involve extensive fieldwork, practical work and tutorials.
 You'll be assessed in a variety of ways, and these may be different with each module that you take.
 You can expect to take examinations, make oral presentations, as well as carry out regular project work, practical and field-based exercises.
 Some modules only have an exam, others only project work.
 We place strong emphasis on individual project work/the research dissertation in Years 2 and 3.

 At the beginning of each module, you'll be given information on how and when you'll be assessed for that particular programme of study.
-You'll receive feedback on each assessment within four weeks, so that you can learn from and build on what you have done as well as opportunities for formative assessment
+You'll receive feedback on assessments within 15 working days, so that you can learn from and build on what you have done as well as opportunities for formative assessment

 Studying at degree-level is likely to be very different from your previous experience of learning and teaching at school or college.
 You will be expected to think, discuss and engage critically with your subject and find things out for yourself.
 We will support you in making this transition to a new style of learning, and the way that you are assessed during your studies will help you develop the essential skills you need to make a success of your time at Birmingham.